 - Dosing for children is more difficult and is often worked out by age or in relation to height and weight.

-- Some HIV meds – but not all – need the dose to be adjusted if someone has reduced liver or kidney function.
+- Some HIV meds need the dose to be adjusted with reduced liver or kidney function.

-- Doses are sometimes changed if you have drug resistance.
+- Doses are sometimes increased if you have drug resistance.

 How important is food advice?